 |Detector||high transmission reflectron time-of-flight mass spectrometer for ion yield spectroscpy|

 |applied magnetic field||0 - 5 T|

 |mass range||19.5 mm/440 kHz Extrel quadrupole mass filter: 10 - 4000 amu|

 |ion source||magnetron sputtering/gas aggregation ion source (variable; dual target; reactive gas port)|

 |sample preparation||hexapole collision cell with reactive gas port|

-Nanocluster Trap is partially funded by the German Federal Ministry for Education and Research (BMBF) under Grant No. BMBF-05K13VF2.
+Nanocluster Trap and its ongoing upgrade program are partially funded by the German Federal Ministry for Education and Research (BMBF) under Grant No. BMBF-05K13VF2.